jagotu/BACIL/thesis_text/thesis_text.md

 ## Conclusion

-In the end, designing and implementing the parser took a non-trivial chunk of the development time.
-Even though straightforward code-size indicators are controversial, we feel that the parser (excluding generated code) consisting of 124131 bytes over 3625 lines of code and the rest of the language package consisting of 256063 bytes over 7103 lines is indicative of the substantiality of the parser.
+In the end, design and implementation of the parser took a non-trivial chunk of the development time.
+Even though straightforward code-size indicators are controversial, we feel that the parser (excluding generated code) comprising TODO 124131 bytes over 3625 lines of code and the rest of the language package comprising 256063 bytes over 7103 lines shows the substantiality of the parser.

 # Runtime

 ## Analysis

-In this chapter we'll focus on the overall design of our interpreter and the approaches required to achieve acceptable performance.
+This chapter focuses on the overall design of our interpreter and the approaches required to achieve acceptable performance.

 ### Nodes

 #### Bytecode nodes

 The smallest compilation unit of Truffle is a Node.
-The nomenclature comes from Truffle's original AST-based design, where nodes represented actual nodes in the tree.
-As such, the supported pattern was that the nodes were small, typically representing a single operation - for example an `AddNode` that had two child nodes and added them together.
+This nomenclature comes from Truffle's original AST-based design, where nodes represented actual nodes in the syntax tree.
+The supported pattern was that the nodes were small, typically representing a single operation - for example, an `AddNode` that had two child nodes and added them together.

 However, this design is not applicable for our bytecode interpreter.
 Inside one method, the bytecode doesn't have any tree structure we could replicate with the nodes.
-As such, the most straightforward solution is to have one node per method, which we can call a `BytecodeNode`.
-This design has some limitations, mainly the fact that without additional work (described below), once a node starts executing in a specific performance mode (interpreted mode, a low tier compilation etc.), it has to finish running in that specific mode.
-Truffle always starts executing code immediately in interpreted mode and only later it considers compiling it.
-This can lead to bad results - for example, let's consider the following code running in a one-node-per-method implementation:
+The most straightforward solution is to have one node per one bytecode chunk, which in the CLI subset we implement corresponds to one method.
+We call such a node the `BytecodeNode`.

+Having big nodes with several instructions has its tradeoffs, mainly the fact that without additional work (described below), once a node starts executing in a specific performance tier (see [Tiered compilation](#tiered-compilation), it has to finish running in that specific tier.
+Truffle always starts executing code immediately in interpreted mode and only later considers compiling it.
+This can lead to poor results.
+For example, let's consider the following code running in a one-node-per-method implementation:

 ```C#
 static int Main()